iTecAI/D-Data/spec.md

 - `specific` - Indicates a number of specific targets
   - `count` - (int)/"string" (required) Number of targets, or "any".
+  - `count_exact` - (bool) (required) Indicates whether an exact number of targets must be selected.
+Defaults to false.
 - `area` - Indicates that the targets should be within an area
   - `area` - (int)/{dict} (required) Area width/diameter in feet or one of the following dictionaries.
     - If `area_type` == `rectangle`: